 3.3 Estimation

-Pipette in aliquots in the concentration range 1.5-7.5 µg., making up the volume in each test tube to 1.0ml with chloroform., adding 2ml of TCA solution from a fast delivery pipette, rapidly mixing the contents of the tube.
+Pipette in aliquots in the concentration range 1.5-7.5 µg., making up the volume in each test tube to 1.0ml with chloroform, adding 2ml of TCA solution from a fast delivery pipette, rapidly mixing the contents of the tube.
 The absorbance was recorded, immediately, at 620nm in a spectrophotometer.
-A standard graph plotting the A620 in the Y-axis and vitamin A concentration in the X-axis.was constructed and the amount of vitamin A/g tissue of the samples was determined.
+A standard graph plotting the A620 in the Y-axis and vitamin A concentration in the X-axis was constructed and the amount of vitamin A/g tissue of the samples was determined.

 3.4 Vitamin C Estimation